 Chuck Conner, National Council of Farmer Cooperatives

-"(Crop insurance) is vital to farmers ... that need that safety net of both the risk of production and pricing ... and I hope that we can even continue that and enhance that."
+"(Crop insurance) is vital to farmers ... they need that safety net of both the risk of production and pricing ... and I hope that we can even continue that and enhance that."

 Sonny Perdue, Secretary of Agriculture